turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v2.md

 ## Part 2: New Features

 For the next part of the project, you'll continue working on the same codebase, but will be each tackling a separate feature!
 YOU ARE STILL PARTNERS, though!
 All the following iterations are required, but not all are expected to be completed individually.
-Again, you'll be contrubuting to the same codebase, so your workflow will be especially important here.
+Again, you'll be contributing to the same codebase, so your workflow will be especially important here.

 <section class="note">
 If you're not through iteration 6 yet, that's fine.
 We would like everyone to take at least the last 2 days of the project (Monday and Tuesday of Week 3) to work on the solo iterations.